shrutibisht14/shrutibisht14/README.md

 - 👀 I’m interested in learning HTML and UI/UX
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on projects and designing
-- 📫 How to reach me
+- 📫 How to reach me - https://www.linkedin.com/in/shruti-bisht and also through Instagram- _whydontyoutoss_

 <!---
 shrutibisht14/shrutibisht14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.